j-millan/amazn-backend/README.md

 	```bash
 	$ npm install
 	```
-4. Duplicate the `.env` file as `.env.local` and replace variable values with the values we used to create our database.
+4. Duplicate the `.env.template` file as `.env.local` and replace variable values with the values we used to create our database.

 5. Run migrations:
 	```bash